calebissharp/provide-page/README.md

 ### Form

 A simple wrapper around `<form { ...props } />`.
 Combined with `createMiddleware` (see below), it intercepts the `onSubmit` event and allows all of your `actions` to be automatically triggered on the server, whether or not JS is enabled.
 If JS is enabled, it will trigger the action on the server via `XMLHttpRequest`.
 All you need is a `formId` prop combined with an `onSubmit` prop that accepts `formData` as a second argument.
 The `formId` prop should exist within both the `Form` instance and the component instance rendering the form.
-See [`bloggur`'s `EntryCreator` component](https://github.com/loggur/bloggur/blob/master/src/components/EntryCreator.js) for a full example.
+See [Lumbur's `UserLogIn` component](https://github.com/loggur/lumbur/blob/master/src/components/UserLogIn.js) for a full example.

 ## Middleware

 ### createMiddleware (Object options)

-Returns a function that can be used as `express` middleware and will do the following for you, server-side:
+Returns a function that can be used as `express` (or other) middleware and will do the following for you, server-side:

   - Automatically render the state of the app depending on some `defaultProps` (`{ providers }`), the `request` (`{ method: requestMethod, body: requestBody }`), and optional `formData` (see the `Form` component above).

   - Respond with a full document string describing the current page - i.e., headers, status code, title, meta, favicon, js files, and css files - all controlled by your React components.